smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 ## Table Type 3
 ### VALUES Operator

 The `VALUES` constructor has a few considerations that are often overlooked and deserves its own recognition.
 The `VALUES` constructor specifies a set of row value expressions to be constructed into a table and allows multiple sets of values to be defined in a single DML statement.
 Typically, we use the `VALUES` constructor to specify the data to insert into a table, as we initially did with our test data, and it can also be used as a derived table in an SQL statement.
-The `VALUES` constructor is not a persistent object, it is an inline rowset.
+The `VALUES` constructor is not a persistent object; it is an inline rowset.

 Here is a basic example of using the `VALUES` constructor as a derived table.